yogesh-studypad/cocos-docs/manual/studio/widget/general_property/en.md

 	Sets the current selected widget's dock.
 The default is parent widget.
 You can choose the parent and all the peer widgets which no layout relationship with current selected widget.

 	1. Dock is parent
-	 - Horizontal Alignment： Sets the widget horizontal alignment mode relative to parent.Including“left”、“middle” and “right” three modes.
+	 - Horizontal Alignment： Sets the widget horizontal alignment mode relative to parent.
+Including“left”, “middle” and “right” three modes.
-	 - Vertical Alignment：Sets the widget horizontal alignment mode relative to parent.Including “top”、“middow” and “bottom” three modes.
+	 - Vertical Alignment：Sets the widget horizontal alignment mode relative to parent.
+Including “top”, “middle” and “bottom” three modes.
 	2. Dock is peer
-	 - Dock Ddge ：Sets the dock direction relative to the dock，the current selected widget will cling to one side of dock object.
+	 - Dock Ddge ：Sets the dock direction relative to the dock, the current selected widget will cling to one side of dock object.
-	 - Horizontal Alignment：Sets the widget horizontal alignment mode relative to parent.Including“left”、“middle” and “right” three modes.( This attribute will be show only when the dock edge seleted "top"or“bottom".)
+	 - Horizontal Alignment：Sets the widget horizontal alignment mode relative to parent.
+Including“left”, “middle” and “right” three modes.( This attribute will be show only when the dock edge selected "top" or "bottom".)
-	 - Vertical Alignment：Sets the widget horizontal alignment mode relative to parent.Including “top”、“middow” and “bottom” three modes.( This attribute will be show only when the dock edge seleted "top"or“bottom".)
+	 - Vertical Alignment：Sets the widget horizontal alignment mode relative to parent.
+Including “top”, “middle” and “bottom” three modes.( This attribute will be show only when the dock edge selected "top" or "bottom".)

 - Edge

-	Set against the dock position displacement control.The unit is pixels.
+	Set against the dock position displacement control.
+The unit is pixels.
 	According to the dock  relationship between different, edge is only two attributes are available.

 - flip